-Table 95: Spectrum API: external trigger OR mask and AND mask register and settings
+Table 101: Spectrum API: external trigger OR mask and AND mask register and settings

-Register r Value Direction Description SPC_TRIC G_ORMASK 40410 read/write Defines the events included within the trigger OR mask of the card.
+Registe r Value Direction Description SPC_TRIC G_ORMASK 40410 read/write Defines the events included within the trigger OR mask of the card.
 SPC_TRIC G_ANDMASK 40430 read/write Defines the events included within the trigger AND mask of the card.
-SPC_TMASK_EXTO 2h Enables the main external (analog) trigger 0 (labelled Trg0 on front panel) for the mask.
-SPC_TMASK_EXT1 4h Enables the secondary external (analog) trigger 1 (labelled Trg1 on front panel) for the mask.
+SPC_TMASK_EXTO 2h Enables the ma in external (analog) trigger 0 (labelled Trg0 on front panel) for the mask.
+SPC_TMASK_EXT1 4h Enables the sea Enables the secondary external (analog) trigger 1 (labelled Trg1 on front panel) for the mask.

 The following pages explain the available modes in detail.
 All modes that only require one single trigger level are available for both external trigger inputs.
-All modes that require two trigger levels are only available for the main external trigger input Ext0 (Trg0).
+All modes that require two trigger levels are only available for the main external trigger input ExtO (TrgO).